Modern Slavery and Human Trafficking Statement

 Due Diligence Processes for Slavery and Human Trafficking

 As part of our initiative to identify and mitigate risk we:

-- Run identification checks on our workers, including company Director checks;
+- Run checks on our workers and their respective employers, including company Director checks;

 - Ensure that workers have the right to work in the UK by checking the regulated identification documents;

 - Limit our geographical scope when supplying workers (where viable);

 - Build long standing relationships with suppliers and clients, making clear our expectations of business behaviour; and